tldr-group/interactive-seg-backend/README.md

 ## Project structure

 This library has been designed to be extensible and flexible, favouring typed pure functions that can be dropped into different workflows.
 In short: which features are computed for an image are defined in a `FeatureConfig()`, which lives inside a `TrainingConfig()` that contains additional information about which classifier, post-processing etc to use.
 This `FeatureConfig()` determines the filters called and their length-scales in `multiscale_classical_cpu.py`.
 This returns a (H,W,N_features) feature stack which is used alongside supplied user labels in `core.py` to train a `Classifier()`.
-The trained `Classifier()` can then be used in `apply()` to predict classes for unlabelld pixels.
+The trained `Classifier()` can then be used in `apply()` to predict classes for unlabelled pixels.

 ```bash
 examples/ # jupyter notebooks explaing how to run the library